doodymartin/jjProj/README.md

 ----------------------
 Command Line Arguments
 ----------------------
+The application has 2 optional commnad line arguments.

 -file <file name>
 (optional) Specify Path to single file to process.
 If this option if specified then the this will be the only file processed by the application, any data files in the input directory will not be processed.
 The file specifies here does not need to be